leedongwei/CRIMP/README.md

 Generator for physical scoresheets with unique QR codes for every climber.

 ###server
-node.js server to take in scores, store into a database and push them to spectators
+node.js+express server to take in scores, store into a postgres database and push them to spectators